Chapter 3: Pages App

 ]

-file and add the code below.
-This pattern is almost identical to what we did in Chapter 2 with one major difference: when using Class-Based Views, you always add as_view()
+The code here should look familiar at this point.
+We add include on the second line to point the existing URL to the pages app.
+Next, create a pages/urls.py file and add the code below.
+This pattern is almost identical to what we did in the last chapter with one significant difference: when using Class-Based Views, you always add as_view() at the end of the view name.

 # pages/urls.py